github/opensource.guide/_articles/how-to-contribute.md

 **Respect community decisions.** Your ideas may differ from the community's priorities or vision.
 They may offer feedback or decide not to pursue your idea.
 While you should discuss and look for compromise, maintainers have to live with your decision longer than you will.
 If you disagree with their direction, you can always work on your own fork or start your own project.

-> 😇 _"I'm disappointed you can't support my use case, but as you've explained it only affects a minor portion of users, I understand why.
+> 😇 _" I'm disappointed you can't support my use case, but as you've explained it only affects a minor portion of users, I understand why.
 Thanks for listening."_
 >
-> 😢 _"Why won't you support my use case?
+> 😢 _" Why won't you support my use case?
 This is unacceptable!"_

 **Above all, keep it classy.** Open source is made up of collaborators from all over the world.
 Context gets lost across languages, cultures, geographies, and time zones.
 In addition, written communication makes it harder to convey a tone or mood.
 Assume good intentions in these conversations.
 It's fine to politely push back on an idea, ask for more context, or further clarify your position.
 Just try to leave the internet a better place than when you found it.